Has anyone ever asked you if you have ADHD? Maybe you’ve even wondered if you show the signs of adult ADHD.

 ADHD is very often passed down from parents to their kids.
 Some studies say 75% of your odds for the condition are attributed to genetics.
 Don’t be surprised if you think back and realise maybe one of your parents had ADHD, too.
 Your doctor might even ask if ADHD runs in your family.

-Get a professional assessment
+Get a professional assessment of signs of Adult ADHD

 Moving on after an ADHD diagnosis